14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 2 Matakana Valley Road, Matakana

-Their main theatre has a gorgeous chandelier hanging above it all and made the entire experience very ‘Great Gatsby’.
-Welcoming, local and memorable, the Matakana Cinemas makes a great addition to a day trip north of Auckland and is a mainstay for those with holiday homes in the area.
+Their main theatre has a gorgeous chandelier hanging above it, making the entire experience very ‘Great Gatsby’.
+Welcoming, local, and memorable, the Matakana Cinemas make a great addition to a day trip north of Auckland and are a mainstay for those with holiday homes in the area.

 Monterey Cinemas Howick